HannesIlly/VierGewinnt/README.md

 The program uses Java 11, JavaFX 11 and is a gradle project.

-It can be started using the gradlew script files:
+It can be started using command-line and the gradlew script files:

 On Windows: gradlew.bat run